-- 25.1.
-Purpose and Scope.
-It is the intent of the County of Pine to provide a safe environment for employees, contractors and the visiting public while in the new Pine County Courthouse/Law Enforcement Center.
+- 26.1 Purpose and scope.
+It is the intent of the County of Pine to provide a safe environment for employees, contractors and public while visiting or working in Pine County facilities.
 The purpose of this policy is to establish the guidelines to be used for building security.
-The scope of this policy applies to all members of the Pine County workforce. - 25.2.
-Policy.
-With the construction of the new Pine County Courthouse/Law Enforcement Center, Pine County has implemented a Photo ID Proximity Card/Key access system for security purposes.
-This policy applies to all Pine County employees who are issued a key/proximity card. - 25.3.
+The scope of this policy applies to all members of the Pine County workforce. - 26.2 Policy.
+Pine County maintains a system of Photo ID Proximity Card/Key access and metal keys for security purposes.
+This policy applies to all Pine County employees who are issued a key/proximity card and tenants who work in county facilities. - 26.3.
 Procedures.
-The employee to whom the photo ID proximity card(s)/ key(s) is issued to will be held responsible and accountable for said photo ID proximity card(s)/ key(s). - 25.3.1.
-All Pine County employees are required to wear their issued proximity card/ID Badge in plain view for all to see while on county wor time.
-Badges must be worn with photo facing out and in an area between the collar and the waist. (either fastened with a clip or on a lanyard) - 25.3.2.
-All photo ID proximity cards/ keys are the property of Pine County and must be surrendered to the County Coordinator's office upon request, or termination of employment.
-Photo ID proximity cards/ keys are not to be used by anyone other than the individual it was issued to.
-Individuals who intentionally alter, mutilate, permit others to use one's photo ID proximity card/ key, or violate any provision of this policy are subject to disciplinary action, up to and including termination. - 25.3.3.
-A proximity card reader is located on the employee entrance of the courthouse.
-Proximity cards shall be utilized each time an employee enters the building.
-Any doorway equipped with a proximity card reader shall not be propped open. - 25.3.4.
-Different levels of access will be assigned to employees requiring access to certain secure areas in order to perform their duties as a Pine County employee.
-Secure areas of the building, i.e. Court Administration, will require additional security access only as submitted in writing by the individuals Department Head/Elected Official with approval from the County Coordinator before issuance.
+The person to whom keys and/or photo ID proximity card(s)/ key(s) are issued is responsible for the security and proper use of the items. - All Pine County employees are required to wear their issued proximity card/ID Badge in plain view for all to see while on county work time.
+Badges must be worn with photo facing out and in an area between the collar and the waist. (either fastened with a clip or on a lanyard) - 26.3.2.
+All photo ID proximity cards/ keys are the property of Pine County and must be surrendered to the County Administrator office upon request, or termination of employment.
+Photo ID proximity cards/ keys may only be used by the individual to whom issued and only for county business. - 26.3.3.
+Any doorway equipped with a proximity card reader shall not be propped open. - 26.3.4.
+Appropriate levels of access will be assigned to employees based on their job duties.
+Access will be managed by the County Administrator in consultation with department heads and tenants. - 26.3.5.
+The loss of an ID proximity card or key must be immediately reported to the employee's supervisor and County Administrator's office.
+All duplicate proximity cards shall be made and recorded by the County Administrator's office.

-- 25.3.5.
-The issuance and tracking of all proximity cards will be the responsibility of the County Coordinator or his/her designee who must maintain accurate and up to date records.
-If an individual loses a photo ID proximity card/key or it is stolen, the individual must immediately report this to the County Coordinator's office.
-It is a violation of this policy for any individual to duplicate any photo ID proximity card/key issued by the County of Pine.
-All duplicate proximity cards shall be made and recorded by the County Coordinator's office.
 It will be the responsibility of the Building Maintenance Supervisor to distribute and maintain accurate and up to date records of all keys.
-Key request forms can be obtained from the County Coordinator's office. - 25.3.6.
-Employees on any kind of extended leave of absence in which they will be physically absent from the building shall surrender all photo ID proximity card/key to the Coordinator's office during the duration of the leave. - 25.3.7.
-Upon termination of employment, all photo ID proximity card/key must be returned to the County Coordinator's office.
-The Coordinator or his/her designee must complete a submission form, which the employee must present to the payroll department before release of his/her final paycheck.
+Key request forms can be obtained from the County Administrator's office. - 26.3.6.
+Employees on any kind of extended leave of absence in which they will be physically absent from the building may be required to surrender all photo ID proximity card/key to the Administrator's office during the duration of the leave. - 26.3.7.
+Upon termination of employment, all photo ID proximity cards/keys must be returned to the County Administrator's office. - 26.3.8 Violations of this policy are subject to discipline up to and including termination.